Rafferty97/solid-nest/README.md

 ## Custom placeholder and dropzone

 A placeholder is shown when a block has no children.
 By default, it just an empty `<div>` which takes up no space, but it can be changed to a custom component.
-The component recieves the `key` of the block it belongs to, allowing you to use different UIs for different blocks.
+The component receives the `key` of the block it belongs to, allowing you to use different UIs for different blocks.

 ```tsx
 const Placeholder = ({ parent }) => (